fastify/fastify-autoload/README.md

 - `cascadeHooks` (optional) - If using `autoHooks`, cascade hooks to all children.
 Ignored if `autoHooks` is `false`.

-  Default behaviour of `autoHooks` is to apply hooks only to the level on which the `autohooks.js` file is found.
+  Default behavior of `autoHooks` is to apply hooks only to the level on which the `autohooks.js` file is found.
 Setting `cascadeHooks: true` will continue applying the hooks to any children.

   ```js
   fastify.register(autoLoad, {